zencart/documentation/content/user/upgrading/detailed_upgrading.md

 ### Cleanup

-- On the server, delete your `store_old` directory.
+- On the server, delete your `old_store` directory.
 (Don't leave old stuff sitting on the server because it can lead to security issues or unexpected bad side-effects.
 You don't want anyone to buy something from the old site!)
 If you need to keep it for reference or in case you want to downgrade, be sure to rename it to include the date and something random, and set a reminder on your calendar to remove it within the next week!
 (Downgrading is never recommended anyway.)

 - Update your lists of plugins/templates/customizations that you prepared.
 Make sure it's thorough and that your brain will understand it next time you do an upgrade.
 You will thank yourself later for making sure your notes make sense.